 In their book Raving Fans: A Revolutionary Approach to Customer Service, Ken Blanchard and Sheldon Bowles explain how “just having satisfied customers isn’t good enough anymore.
 To compete in today’s business environment, you have to create Raving Fans.”
 In his foreword in the 1993 version, Ken Blanchard states, “successful organisations have one common central focus: customers.
 It doesn’t matter if it’s a business, a professional practice, a hospital, or a government agency, success comes to those, and only those, who are obsessed with looking after customers.

-By covering the various strategies for customer retention in CRM in this blog, you should automatically gain raving fans in the process.
+By covering the various strategies for customer retention in this blog, you should automatically gain raving fans in the process.
 That said, you should still seek out more ways to keep your customers coming back for more.

 The final tip is, don’t forget to ask for referrals.
 Make it a habit to ask during account reviews whether your customers can recommend someone else that could benefit from your product/services.